 If you are seeking the best legal assistance available, there’s only one company you need to call.
 Speak to our team today for more information about what sets us apart.

-If you believe you have a viable claim for compensation following a birth injury or accident, you want the best legal representation.
+If you believe you have a viable claim for birth accident or birth injury compensation, you want the best legal representation.
 When you want the best, we’re the company for you.

 You can call us at 0800 073 8804, chat with us through our website, or use the online contact form to get in touch.
 We’ll arrange a consultation at a time that suits you.
-If you want legal assistance, get in touch today.
+If you want legal assistance on claiming for birth injuries, pleaseget in touch today.

 Find out how much compensation you can claim for a misdiagnosed birth injury claim.

-Cerebral palsy is caused by a brain injury that happens before, during or soon after birth, find out more.
+Cerebral palsy can be caused by a brain injury that happens before, during or soon after birth, find out more.

 Find out more information on how to complain to the NHS after a birth injury.